iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 ## DVC is not Git!

-DVC metafiles such as `dvc.yaml` and `.dvc` files serve as placeholders to track data files and directories (among other purposes).
+DVC metafiles such as `dvc.yaml` and `.dvc` files serve as placeholders to track the version of data files and directories (among other purposes).
 They point to specific data contents in the <abbr>cache</abbr>, providing the ability to store multiple data versions out-of-the-box.

 Full-fledged
 [version control](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control)